-In the event of a corporate event that constitutes a "fundamental change (as defined in the indenture)", holders of the Notes may require us to purchase with cash all or a portion of the Notes upon the occurrence of a fundamental change, at a purchase price equal to 100% of the principal amount of the Notes plus any accrued and unpaid special interest, if any.
+In the event of a corporate event that constitutes a "fundamental change (as defined in the indenture governing the Notes)," holders of the Notes will have the right, at their option to require us to repurchase for cash all or any portion of the Notes upon the occurrence of a fundamental change, at a purchase price equal to 100% of the principal amount of the Notes plus any accrued and unpaid interest, up to but excluding, the date of such repurchase.
 In addition, following certain corporate events that occur prior to the maturity date, or if we issue a notice of redemption, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its Notes in connection with such corporate event or notice of redemption, as the case may be.

 In accounting for the issuance of the Notes and the related transaction costs, we separated the Notes into liability and equity components.
-The carrying amount of the liability component were initially calculated by measuring the fair value of similar liabilities that do not have associated convertible features utilizing the interest rate of 5.75%.
+The carrying amount of the liability component was initially calculated by measuring the fair value of similar liabilities that do not have associated convertible features utilizing the interest rate of 5.75%.
 The carrying amount of the equity component representing the conversion option was \$278.5 million and was determined by deducting the fair value of the liability component from the par value of the Notes.
 This difference represents the debt discount that is amortized to interest expense over the term of the Notes using the effective interest rate method.
 The equity component was recorded in additional paid-in capital and is not remeasured as long as it continues to meet the conditions for equity classification.

-Total issuance costs of \$19.5 million related to the Notes was allocated between liability, totaling \$14.8 million, and equity, totaling \$4.7 million, in the same proportion as the allocation of the total proceeds to the liability and equity components.
+Total issuance costs of \$19.5 million related to the Notes were allocated between liability, totaling \$14.8 million, and equity, totaling \$4.7 million, in the same proportion as the allocation of the total proceeds to the liability and equity components.
 Issuance costs attributable to the liability component are being amortized to interest expense over the term of the Notes.
 The excess of the principal amount of the liability component over its carrying amount is amortized to interest expense over the contractual term of the Notes at an effective interest rate of 6.03%.
 The issuance costs attributable to the equity component were netted against additional paid-in capital.
 The amount recorded for the equity component of the Notes was \$273.4 million, net of allocated issuance costs of \$4.7 million and deferred tax impact of \$0.4 million.